FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/config.md

 ## node_deployment.ini

-Through modifying `node_deployment.ini` configuration, user can use --build_install_package command to generate node config file containing no private key under specific folder.
-Each `section[node]` configured by user is the needed node config file folder. `section[peers]` is the p2p information for connection with other nodes.
+Through modifying `node_deployment.ini` configuration, user can use --build_install_package command to generate node config file containing no private key under a specific folder.
+Each `section[node]` configured by the user is the needed node config file folder. `section[peers]` is the p2p information for connection with other nodes.

-Config file example:
+For example:

 ```ini
 [group]